h1tPatel/Patel_Hit_AJAX-app/README.md

 - cd Patel_Hit_AJAX-app

 ## Usage
 To use the application, simply open `Index.html` in a web browser.
-The application [describe how the application works briefly, including any important steps or things to note while using it].
+The application showcase the use of Fetch API function.

 ## Contact
 For any queries or suggestions, please feel free to contact me at h_patel161481@fanshaweonline.ca.